clzirbel/BGSU-LaTeX-Templates/README.md

 This wipes the hyperlinks that LaTeX provided, making the document compliant.
 You can submit the "flat" version to OhioLink as the official dissertation and the version with hyperlinks as a Supplemental File for OhioLink.

+Overleaf has a helpful article about tagging PDFs, see https://www.overleaf.com/learn/latex/An_introduction_to_tagged_PDF_files%3A_internals_and_the_challenges_of_accessibility
+Hopefully over time Overleaf and the LaTeX community will develop better tools for making accessible PDFs.

 # Notes for possible future use

 It is important that equations can be read out loud with a screen reader.